TDG-Platform/docs/ENVI_Task_Runner_Inputs.md

 ### Description

 This data type has two ports for two different use cases: providing the task runner with a spectral library file (S3 location), or using one of the spectral library files that is bundled with ENVI.
 When providing a spectral library file, the task runner will search the input directory for a file with the `*.sli` extension.
-The following example show this use case:
+The following example shows this use case:

 ```python
 ...